-"It's one of those things that's growing and growing and it certainly has made people think 'I've got this money, I'm going to spend locally,'" she said.
+"It's one of those things that's growing and growing and it certainly has made people think, 'I've got this money, I'm going to spend locally,'" she said.
 "And it's so important to get that locality idea."

 Local currencies, which are often used as tools in "transition towns" — grassroots community projects aimed at increasing self-sufficiency and reducing climate destruction — avoid importing what doesn't need to come from far away.
 And that has benefits for the environment.

-Ciaran Mundy, one of the creators of the Bristol Pound, now used by a network of 2,000 individuals and businesses, says to create a green society, you have to change structures and people's behavior.
+Ciaran Mundy, one of the creators of the Bristol pound, now used by a network of 2,000 individuals and businesses, says to create a green society you have to change structures and people's behavior.

 "To localize supply of food and other products, and avoid energy to transport them from all over the world, you need a systemic intervention, across different sectors of the economy," she told DW.
-"That's one of the reasons the Bristol Pound was born."
+"That's one of the reasons the Bristol pound was born."

-It was introduced into circulation after the 2011 riots in which residents of Stokes Croft, a neighborhood known for its strong counter-cultural scene, protested the opening of a store run by Tesco — the UK's biggest supermarket chain.
+It was introduced into circulation after the 2011 riots in which residents of Stokes Croft, a neighborhood known for its strong counterculture scene, protested the opening of a store run by Tesco — the UK's biggest supermarket chain.